 The CARB has adopted numerous regulations on sources of GHGs since the approval of the Climate Change Scoping Plan.
 Some of the more notable regulations include the Low Carbon Fuel Standard (LCFS) and regulations affecting vehicle efficiency such as the Tire Pressure Program, Low Friction Oil, and Heavy Duty Vehicle Aerodynamic Efficiency Standards.
 Also important are CARB regulations that apply to high global warming potential consumer products and refrigerants.
-SB 743, which requires the Governor's Office of Planning and Research (OPR) to amend the CEQA Guidelines to provide an alternative to level of service (LOS) for evaluating transportation impacts.
+SB 734, which requires the Governor's Office of Planning and Research (OPR) to amend the CEQA Guidelines to provide an alternative to level of service (LOS) for evaluating transportation impacts.
 The law requires that those alternative criteria promote the reduction of GHG, the development of multimodal transportation networks, and a diversity of land uses.
-In December of 2018, OPR released guidelines on evaluating traffic impacts in CEQA.
-The new guidelines replace the previous LOS metric with a VMT metric for determining a significant environmental impact under CEQA as they relate to traffic.